Coach Cantello’s 48 N Star victories are the most in Naval Academy history

-During the 2011-12 season, Cantello's distance runners combined to win nine Patriot League individual and relay events.
-Additionally, Ken Bunnell (steeplechase) and Cody Rome (5,000m) both placed in the top 25 at the NCAA's East Regional Championship.
+During the 2013-14 season, Cantello's distance runners combined to win six Patriot League individual and relay events.
+Additionally, Shane O'Donnell (steeplechase) placed in the top 25 at the NCAA's East Regional Championship.

-Cantello helped Navy's men's indoor track and field team win the team title in 2011 by taking first place in the mile, 3,000m, 5,000m, and distance medley relay.
-During the outdoor season, Cantello's distance runners won the 1,500m, 5,000m, 3,000m steeplechase and Andrew Hanko won the IC4A Outdoor 5K title.
+Cantello helped Navy's men's indoor track and field team win the team title in both the indoor and outdoor season in 2013-14.
+Navy took first place in the distance medley relay at the indoor championship.
+During the outdoor season, Cantello's distance runners won the 1,000m and the 4x800m relay.
+Andrew Hanko won the IC4A Outdoor 5K title.

 Following the 2009-10 season, Cantello was named the U.S. Track & Field and Cross County Coaches Association (USTFCCCA) Mid-Atlantic Region Assistant Coach of the Year.
 He led the 2009 Navy cross country team to a Patriot League Championship and four distance runners earned All-East honors at the IC4A Indoor Championships.

-Cantello also remains the guiding force for the Navy men's cross country program, which he has helped mold into one of the most consistent teams nationally since being named head coach 43 years ago.
-Navy won four of the last five Patriot League Cross Country Championships and Cantello is a four-time league cross country coach of the year each of the past four seasons.
+Cantello also remains the guiding force for the Navy men's cross country program, which he has helped mold into one of the most consistent teams nationally since being named head coach 45 years ago.
+Navy won six of the last seven Patriot League Cross Country Championships and Cantello is a six-time league cross country coach of the year.

 In addition, two of Navy's distance relay teams were ranked among the nation's top 15 during the 1999 outdoor campaign.
 The mile relay team of Eric Adams, John McNamara, Ryan Runge and Ryan was fourth in the nation, while the distance medley relay squad of Adams, Torrance Chaplin, Karlton Holston and Ryan was nationally ranked, as well.